rails/rails/guides/source/active_record_encryption.md

 ### Deterministic and non-deterministic encryption

 By default, Active Record Encryption uses a non-deterministic approach to encryption.
 This means that encrypting the same content with the same password twice will result in different ciphertexts.
-This is good for security, since it makes crypto-analysis of encrypted content much harder.
-But it makes querying the database impossible.
+This is good for security, since it makes crypto-analysis of encrypted content much harder, but it makes querying the database impossible.

-You can use the `:deterministic`  option to generate initialization vectors in a deterministic way, effectively enabling querying encrypted data.
+You can use the `deterministic:`  option to generate initialization vectors in a deterministic way, effectively enabling querying encrypted data.

 ```ruby
 class Author < ApplicationRecord